Anyone dissatisfied with an Order from the Rental Office may appeal the decision to the Commission.

 If you received your Order by mail, it is deemed to be delivered on the third day after the day it was mailed.

-Example 1: An Order dated March 1st is mailed the same day.
+Example: An Order dated March 1st is mailed the same day.
 It will be deemed to have been delivered by March 4th.
-The appeal period begins on March 4th, so the Notice of Appeal must be filed by March 24th.
+The appeal period begins on March 4th.

 IMPORTANT: Please note that if you received your order by e-mail and it was sent before 5:00pm, it is deemed to have been delivered on the day the email was sent.
 In that case, the appeal period would start from the day the email was sent to you.